What's the latest on UK mortgage rates? – UK Forbes Advisor - ExBulletin

 Volatility and Uncertainty

-Mortgage costs were already rising due to huge volatility and market uncertainty after the ill-fated Mini-Budget in September and rising bank rates.
+Mortgage costs were already rising due to massive volatility and market uncertainty after September’s ill-fated mini-budget.
 Major lenders including NatWest, Barclays, Halifax and Virgin Money all closed the deal and put it back on the market at a higher price.

 The appointment of Rishi Sunak as Prime Minister has helped stabilize the market and the average cost of a fixed rate mortgage continues to fall from its peak.

-According to our mortgage partner better.co.uk (formerly Trussle), the average cost of a 2-year, 3-year and 5-year fixed rate transaction today across all deposit levels is 5.32%, 5.24% and 4.92% respectively.
-This compares with October’s high of more than 6.50%.
+According to our mortgage partner better.co.uk (formerly Trussle), the current average cost of a fixed rate transaction for all deposit levels is 5.25% (fixed for 2 years), 5.27% (fixed for 3 years) and 4.98% (fixed for 5 years). ).
+This compares with a high of over 6.50% in October.

 The number of various residential mortgage transactions is approximately 4,000.
 After the Liz Truss/Kwasi Kwarteng mini budget plummeted to 2,560 in September, this number has risen again.
 But it’s still a long way from the 5,300+ deals that hit the market in December 2021, before interest rates rose.